diliaur/diliaur.github.io/index.md

 Follow me on Twitter (<a href="http://www.twitter.com/diliaur">@diliaur</a>) for random minutiae, social justice news, and stuff to do with computing.

+Right now I'm working on a compilation of information on the [Standing Rock protest](/standingrock.html) of the Dakota Access Pipeline.

 You can also check out what I'm [currently](/currently.html) up to.

 There isn't much here just yet.
 Enjoy a space blob!